xh3b4sd/dotfiles/README.md

 - Make sure `go` is installed.
 See https://github.com/moovweb/gvm.
 - Make sure `dlv` is installed.
 See https://github.com/derekparker/delve/blob/master/Documentation/installation/osx/install.md.
+- Make sure `goimports` is installed.
+See https://pkg.go.dev/golang.org/x/tools/cmd/goimports.

 ## vscode

 Simply install vsCode and enable settings sync using Github Profile.
+Further, in the command palette you want to install all tools for the Golang extension.